millerker76/Election_Analysis/README.md

 #   Election_Analysis
 ##  Purpose of the Analysis

-A Colorado election review commission is performing an election audit and has requested help with analyzing the data.
+A Colorado election review commission is performing an election audit and has requested out help with analyzing the data.
 A file of unsummarized election data was presented in a .csv file.
 Specifically, they've requested this data:
 * The voter turnout for each county
 * The percentage of votes from each county out of the total count
 * The county with the highest turnout